Learn how to give a second life to an old piece of furniture!

-Give some of your old pieces of furniture a second and colorful life.
+Give some of your old furniture a second and colourful life.

 All you need is a brush, some type of blanket to avoid getting paint on your floor and of course, the paint itself.

 If you’re looking for a specific type, Colorantic is a chalk-based paint that is non-toxic and gives a nice chalky matte finish.
-Plus you’d be doing Mother Nature a favor as the brand prides itself at being ecofriendly.
+Plus you’d be doing Mother Nature a favour as the brand prides itself on being eco-friendly.
 Indeed, instead of using the traditional metal container, Colorantic uses plastic pots with resealable lids in order to preserve the paint.
 If you need a tad more convincing, the brand is not only Canadian but is made in Quebec!
 Talk about supporting a local business.

 And before you start sweating, you should know it only takes 30 minutes for the paint to dry; perfect to apply a second coat in a reasonable amount of time.
-That being said, it would be safe to affirm that little project of yours won’t be too much time-consuming and offers a wide range of colors (32 chalk paint colors, 5 metallic shades, 4 glitter colors, 4 glazes, and 5 waxes) perfect for any type of projects that might come in your way.
+That being said, it would be safe to affirm that little project of yours won’t be too much time-consuming and offers a wide range of colours (32 chalk based paint colours, 5 metallic shades, 4 glitter colours, 4 glazes, and 5 waxes) perfect for any type of projects that might come in your way.